LINUX, FOSS AND LIBRARY TECHNOLOGY ENTHUSIAST

 • Navigate to Security > Firewall > IPv6 Firewall Rules.

-• Allow incoming HTTP (port 80) and HTTPS (port 443) traffic to your device’s IPv6 address.
+• Allow inbound HTTP (port 80), HTTPS (port 443) and SSH (port 22) traffic to your device’s IPv6 address.

 You now have a fully functional Dynamic DNS setup for an IPv6-only network using Cloudflare, supporting wildcard subdomains.
 You can use *.opensio.co.in to access any service you’re hosting at home.